 Is it Good for the Trees?

-Well, if you have trees on the lawn, then the first question that pops up in your mind is whether artificial grass is good for the trees.
+Well, if you have trees on the lawn, then the first question that pops up in your mind is whether fake grass is good for the trees.
 Let’s understand!

 Prevents Water to Reach the Roots